PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://ekhaya.sos.pta.school.za/welcome.html

-This is the page devoted to the African Children's Village, a
+This is the page devoted to the African Children's Village, a non-profit

 organization devoted to child welfare and education.